 Effect of concentration

 Diffusion rate through the junction on the reference electrode can cause variation in the potential.
 The diffusion rate tends to be higher if the test solution is very dilute, for example very clean water.
 For this reason, it is advisable to use specialist buffers when measuring very clean water to give a calibration with diffusion rates similar to those of the solutions.

 Effect of temperature

 Temperature variations can influence pH significantly (see Table 3).
+In general pH decreases (becomes more acidic) with temperature.
 The Nernst equation shows that temperature affects the slope of the pH curve (see Figure 6).
 So, if there is a difference between temperatures of the buffer solutions and the test sample the results you get would be wrong.
 However, the pH meter can account for the difference in temperature using the Nernst equation; recalculating your results based on the new temperature.
 Unfortunately, this assumes the pH probe will behave exactly the same at both temperatures.
 This might not be the case and so if the test solution and buffer solutions are at different temperatures it is generally said that measurement accuracy is reduced to at best ±0.1pH .

 There are other issues with having buffers and test solution at different temperatures.
 The compensation described above relies on the probe being in thermal equilibrium with both the buffers and test solution.
 This may take some time.
 Measurement drift can occur when internal elements of the pH and reference electrodes are reaching equilibrium after a temperature change.

 Finally, the pH of the solutions you are measuring can change with temperature.
 Particularly buffer pH values can alter with changes in temperature.

 Although pH probes are incredible feats of design and construction the basic science behind them is much less complex than generally thought.
 Using a little knowledge of the how they work can help us look after the probes and get better measurements.